 Pi is a number that relates a circle's circumference to its diameter.
 Pi is an irrational number, which means that it is a real number that cannot be expressed by a simple fraction.
 That's because pi is what mathematicians call an "infinite decimal" — after the decimal point, the digits go on forever and ever.

-When starting off in math, students are introduced to pi as a value of 3.14 or 3.14159.
-Though it is an irrational number, some use rational expressions to estimate pi, like 22/7 of 333/106.
-These rational expressions are only accurate to a couple of decimal places, however.
+Students are usually introduced to the number pi as having an approximate value of 3.14 or 3.14159.
+Though it is an irrational number, some people use rational expressions, such as 22/7 or 333/106, to estimate pi.
+(These rational expressions are accurate only to a couple of decimal places.)

 The first 100 digits of pi are:

 3.14159 26535 89793 23846 26433 83279 50288 41971 69399 37510 58209 74944 59230 78164 06286 20899 86280 34825 34211 7067

 The website piday.org has pi listed to the first 1 million digits.

 By definition, pi is the ratio of the circumference of a circle to its diameter.
 In other words, pi equals the circumference divided by the diameter (π = c/d).
 Conversely, the circumference of a circle is equal to pi times the diameter (c = πd).
 No matter how large or small a circle is, pi will always work out to be the same number.
 Pi (π) is the 16th letter of the Greek alphabet and is used to represent the widely known mathematical constant.